-If you’ve made a flexible withdrawal from your pension savings, it’s worth checking to see whether you might have overpaid tax.
+Nearly £50m of overpaid pension tax was repaid between October and December 2024, so if you’ve made a flexible withdrawal from your pension savings, it’s worth checking whether you might have paid too much.

 When you start to access your pension savings, you usually take 25% of these savings tax-free.
 Any other money you take from your pension plan will be treated like other income and will be subject to tax.